cvetomir-todorov/CecoChat/docs/intro-design.md

 ![Overall design](images/cecochat-01-overall.png)

-* Clients register their account in the User service via the BFF
+* Clients register and manage their profile in the User service via the BFF
 * Clients create their session using the User service via the BFF
 * Clients acquire other users public profiles from the User service via the BFF
 * Clients acquire user chats and chat history from the State and History services via the BFF